SgtPooki/PL-Compass/README.md

 Improve discoverability and traceability of the projects developed, running and depricated by people at Protocol Labs without the need for manual db management

+Valuable projects would surface more easily, get more contributions, and we'd minimize the amount of energy "wasted" reinventing things in the web3 industry.

+Plus:

+- More developers will create projects and apps using PL ecosystem if docs are easily to find / easily to read
+- You can view a collection of PL projects in a single place, and navigate to each of them easily.
+The index/list/collection should include their github stars, health, activity, etc..
+- You could also filter based on language, category or other -- e.g. more contributors & attention for projects

 ## Key features